 An obvious one, but a good distributor of online content must of course offer a state-of-the-art online platform.
-An artist should be able to upload, manage and track all of his content 24/7.
+An artist should be able to upload new music, and manage and track all of his content 24/7.

-The Kwettr platform offers music distribution and marketing services all in one place, including support on social media.
+The Kwettr platform offers a distribution deal and marketing services all in one place, including support on social media.